 We recommend not updating your calendar to show these dates as booked until the deposit is received and/or cashed.
 Until that time, it is acceptable to continue to accept inquiries for those dates.
 Just make sure to tell the other potential renters that there is a pending booking and request their contact information in case you end up with an opening.
 Then be sure to let them know if the pending booking is secured so you're not leaving them hanging.

-Payment SchedulesOnce you've determined your process for handling deposits, you'll want to set up a The specified article was not found. for the balance.
+Payment SchedulesOnce you've determined your process for handling deposits, you'll want to set up a payment schedule for the balance.
 The key to scheduling payments is to make sure you receive the entire rental payment and any other fees well in advance of the guest's arrival date at your vacation home.

 Typically you should break the balance into at least two equal installments.
 You should receive the first payment about 60 days prior to the rental date.
 This will give you ample time to get another renter in the unfortunate event of lack of payment or cancellation.
 The balance should be paid 14-30 days prior to the rental date.
 This provides plenty of time for funds to clear before you send directions, keys or lockbox codes.
 If the reservation is last-minute, you should request payment in full to confirm the booking.